softwarefactory-project/re-ansi/README.md

 re-ansi supports:

 * Cursor movement: `\n`, line erase and `\r` line erase
-* SGR parameter: italic and bold
+* SGR parameter: italic, bold, underline and line-through
 * 3/4 bits [color code][ansi-color-code]

+re-ansi removes styles on new lines, so that a `<br />` can't be nested inside `<span style>` elements.

 For details, see the `AnsiCode.parse` function.